cliffjansen/amqp-wsk-feed/README.md

 $ oc process -f deploy/openshift/amqp-template.yml | oc create -f -
 ```

 With slight modification it should be possible to deploy the AMQP connection feed to Kubernetes or to any arbitrary docker runtime.
-Installing by hand requires obtaining the necessary OpenWhisk secrets required by the [Alarms package installer](https://github.com/apache/incubator-openwhisk-package-alarms/blob/master/installCatalog.sh) and running the commands while changing the named "alarm" references for corresponding 'amqp' named entities.
+Installing by hand requires rounding up credentials and endpoints for the OpenWhisk controller and the CouchDB database.

 ### Running the AMQP connection feed in a Docker container